Eppo-exp/eppo-docs/docs/experiments/holdouts.md

 subjects assigned to a Holdout should match those in the `control` of each experiment during the enrollment phase.

-When invocating the `get*Assignment` methods with a subject and flag keys, subjects assigned to a Holdout will have the `control` variation returned.
+When invoking the `get*Assignment` methods with a subject and flag keys, subjects assigned to a Holdout will have the `control` variation returned.
-This makes it foolproof to design your User Experience without worrying about handling a special third case.
+This makes it foolproof to design your User Experience without worrying about handling a special case.

 ### Changes to assignment logging